-Ireland introduced the national lottery in 1988 as a means to raise money for good causes and the effort has been a resounding success by all measures.
+Ireland introduced the national lottery in 1988 to raise money for good causes, and the effort has been a resounding success by all measures.
 Since going live, the Irish Lotto has raised more than €4.5 billion for hundreds of causes ranging from Autism Assistance Dogs of Ireland to the Limerick Youth Theatre – and those are just the tip of the iceberg.
 The initiative supports all sorts of charitable organizations.

 The national lottery is easily accessible as well.
-Not only can you buy tickets at any of the many authorised retailers located around the country, but you can also play the Irish Lotto online.
-There are a number of websites that either sell tickets online or that offer actual fixed-odds betting on the results of upcoming drawings.
+Not only can you buy tickets at any of the many authorized retailers located around the country, but you can also play the Irish Lotto online.
+Several websites either sell tickets online or offer actual fixed-odds betting on the results of upcoming drawings.

 Best Irish Lotto Sites

 The Irish Lotto should not be overlooked just because it originates from a smaller market in the overall world stage of international lotteries.
 Jackpots in this one may not top the €100 million mark like EuroMillions does from time to time, but the Irish Lotto makes up for that with the best odds in the business.

 To put it in perspective, your odds of winning the top prize in the EuroMillions are about 1 in 116.5 million, while the odds of winning the Irish Lotto comes in at a more reasonable 1 in 10.7 million.
 And with Irish Lotto jackpots starting a minimum guaranteed €2 million, it’s not like you’re playing for peanuts.